-(8) Permit a reproducible transformation unit to be used as a component in a non-reproducible program.
+(8) Permit a reproducible transformation unit to be used as a component in a non-reproducible program, possibly via a suitable wrapping interface.

 2. Ideas underlying the standard (informative)

 This introduction explains some of the alternative interpretations, and sometimes competing objectives, that influenced the design of this standard, but is not part of the standard.